awsdocs/aws-doc-sdk-examples/rust_dev_preview/eks/README.md

 ### list-clusters

-This example your Amazon EKS clusters in the Region.
+This example lists your Amazon EKS clusters in the Region.

 `cargo run --bin list-clusters -- [-r REGION] [-v]`